aragon/aragon-cli/docs/Intro.md

 > **Note**<br>
 > The `react-kit` boilerplate has been deprecated and merged with `react` boilerplate.
 Also `kits` has been deprecated and `templates` should be used instead.

-> **Note**<br>
-> The default mnemonic of the Aragon CLI is the same for all users.
-If you are going to deploy contracts to public networks it is highly recommended that you use your own web3 provider.
-Instructions on that can be found [here](https://hack.aragon.org/docs/guides-faq#set-a-private-key)